OctavianVladuta/Hotel-Management-Application/README.md

 # HotelManagementApplication
- This app keeps track for a hotel's clients and they reservation
+ This app keeps track for a hotel's clients and they reservations